 Taking the heat

 The first order of business was to find materials that can stand the heat.
-The sun’s atmosphere, or corona, sizzles at millions of degrees Celsius — but it is so diffuse that it doesn’t pose much threat to the spacecraft (SN Online: 8/20/17).
+The sun’s outer atmosphere, or corona, sizzles at millions of degrees Celsius — but it is so diffuse that it doesn’t pose much threat to the spacecraft (SN Online: 8/20/17).
 Direct sunlight, however, can heat exposed components to around 1370° Celsius.
 Two of the spacecraft’s scientific instruments, plus parts of its solar panels and its revolutionary heat shield, will be exposed to that searing sunlight at all times.

 “Normal things … would melt,” says solar physicist Kelly Korreck of the Smithsonian Astrophysical Observatory in Cambridge, Mass.

 Get great science journalism, from the most trusted source, delivered to your doorstep.

 Korreck works on the Solar Wind Electrons Alphas and Protons instrument, known by its acronym SWEAP, which will catch the charged particles of the solar wind with a sensor called a Faraday cup (SN Online: 8/18/17).
 “It actually sticks around the heat shield and will be able to touch the sun,” Korreck says.
 “That cup is special.”

 To build the cup and other instruments that will see the sun directly, engineers settled on three main materials — a niobium alloy called C103 that is used in rocket engines, an alloy of titanium, zirconium and molybdenum called TZM, and tungsten.
 Some cables carrying power to the SWEAP cup are also lined with sapphire, a good insulator at high temperatures.
 And the probe’s heat shield is made of two kinds of carbon-based materials.